Tulipamwe: Local Namibian Artists

-The fact that Tulipamwe was first of all a learning workshop was reiterated by many of the local artists who participated.
-They were often exposed to western art for the first time and many learnt about abstract and conceptual art from a different perspective.
-Links were formed across language barriers and many local artists worked in new ways for the first time.
+The fact that Tulipamwe was first of all a learning workshop was reiterated by a number of the local artists who participated.
+They were often exposed to western art for the first time and a number of them learnt about abstract and conceptual art from a different perspective.
+Links were formed across language barriers and multiple local artists worked in new ways for the first time.
 Like Ester Ihuhwa a Namibian craftsperson “I enjoyed painting on canvas for the first time.
 I was very happy to meet new friends from so many different places.”